GodGenesis/attacker/README.md

 Open this link in your browser https://vscode.dev/tunnel/beast/C:/Users/chakr/OneDrive/Desktop/VSploit_YAML

 To grant access to the server, please log into https://github.com/login/device and use code EDBA-EF6C

+To grant access to the server, please log into https://github.com/login/device and use code B1D2-519A